 This fast can last between 3-10 days, however plan for between 5-15 days to begin and end your fast wisely.
 Unlike other fasts or cleanses this fast has 2 distinct phases.

-- Stage one-Detox: Days 1-3 up to day 5.
-This stage allows the body eliminate excesses and toxins.
-This is where you will confront your anxiety and addictions around food, and physical complaints may surface including: Headaches, light headedness, skin blemishes, mood-swings, night sweats, excessive oil secretion, bad breath, fatigue, forgetfulness, increased urination and…of course…hunger.
+- Stage one-Detox – Days 1-3 up to day 5.
+This stage allows the body to eliminate excesses and toxins.
+This is where you will confront your anxiety and addictions around food, and physical complaints may surface including headaches, light headedness, skin blemishes, mood-swings, night sweats, excessive oil secretion, bad breath, fatigue, forgetfulness, increased urination and…of course…hunger.
 I usually notice that my hunger is gone by day two.
 Generally considered the hardest part, these symptoms will pass, and often our perception of them is over exaggerated by our emotional conflict around food.
 Let’s face it, we are good at self-sabotage.
-You will have thoughts and feeling that come up, possibly around fear, anger, boredom–whatever, that may try to sidetrack your plans.
+You will have thoughts and feelings that come up, possibly around fear, anger, boredom – whatever, that may try to sidetrack your plans.
 I strongly recommend you have a meditation, contemplation or journaling practice in place.

 - 24 hours prior to the fast eat only fresh raw vegetables and fruit at a ratio of 2 parts vegetables to 1 part fruit.